How much to replace EV charger local

 Do I need to hire an electrician to replace my EV charger?

-Yes, it's generally recommended to hire a licensed and experienced electrician to replace your EV charger.
-Electrical work can be complex and requires proper safety precautions.
+Yes, it's highly recommended to hire a licensed and experienced electrician to replace an EV charger.
+Electrical work should never be attempted by a homeowner unless they have the proper training and expertise.

-How long does it take to replace an EV charger?
+How long does it typically take to replace an EV charger?

 Connect with certified professionals in your area